samuelsimko/scarf/docs/install.rst

 locally replaces the current files with the files from the <branchname> branch and you are good to go.

-It is slightly more tedious when working with submodules, espcially when you would like to switch the branch of the submodule.
+It is slightly more tedious when working with submodules, espcially when switching between branches of the submodule.

 The most simple solution is to execute the following, whenever switching between scarf or ducc branches,